aldreth/leadership-circles/src/pages/index.md

 Given this context, what sort of leadership development is needed?

 We would argue that leadership development needs to be more about learning to tap into your innate knowing as a human being.
 One that supports you to understand more about your own experience of the world, and what this is telling you.
 We believe Leadership Circling is a powerful methodology that can provide this.

-## Leadership Circles

-The leadership circle is a key part of this programme.
-The circle symbolises wholeness and continuity, it also represents the cyclical nature of all things.
-In a circle there is no hierarchy, all are equal, making it the perfect setting for something very real and important to take place.

-Circling is experiential, it is a practice of coming together with others, listening deeply and being heard deeply.
-The practice invites you to pay attention to your own experience in the moment as well as to each other, supporting each other with your presence.
-Through this process you will experience a deeper sense of connection to yourself, others and the wider world.
-It will allow you to see things with a new perspective, gain clarity as well as allow insights to emerge.

 <article class="full | wrapper cover-image cover-image-mountain-mist">
   <div class="section__inner region">